 Students may be enrolled in classes at another institution when they are also enrolled in UW–Madison classes, as long as the combined credit totals do not exceed 20 credits in Fall or Spring terms and 13 credits in Summer terms.
 No special permission is needed. [see: L&S | Concurrent Enrollment]

-Credit earned at other institutions may be eligible to transfer to UW–Madison, up to the maximums described above. [see: Office of the Registrar | Transfer your credit to UW–Madison]
+Credit earned at other institutions may be eligible to transfer to UW–Madison, up to the absolute maximums described above. [see: Office of the Registrar | Transfer Credit Overview]

 Withdrawing from a term

 A withdrawal is a request to drop all classes and not continue enrollment in that term.
-Because of the potential consequences of a withdrawal, the student must submit a withdrawal application to L&S Undergraduate Academic Deans’ Services. [see: L&S | Withdrawing from Semester/Term]
+Because of the potential consequences of a withdrawal, the student must submit a withdrawal application to L&S Undergraduate Academic Deans’ Services. [see: L&S Withdrawing from a Term]

 Deadlines to add, drop, and change classes

 For each session in a term, UW–Madison sets deadlines for making changes to class schedules.
-After those deadlines pass, students must seek permission to make changes.
-When a “academic dean approval” is required, contact L&S Undergraduate Academic Deans’ Services. [see: Office of the Registrar | Dates & Deadlines, L&S | Late Drop Request]
+After those deadlines pass, students must obtain permission to make changes.
+When “academic dean approval” is required, contact L&S Undergraduate Academic Deans’ Services. [see: Office of the Registrar | Dates & Deadlines, L&S Dropping a Course at UW—Madison]

 Reentry